This is the 2019 itinerary; for the 2020 tour, please click here.

 And of course, no photo tour to Costa Rica would be complete without a visit to the highlands, and the realm of the resplendent Resplendent Quetzal, one of the most spectacular birds on Earth.
 Those with a wider interest than only birds, will also have the opportunity to shoot brightly adorned frogs too, within dedicated photo shoots for these, where such species as Strawberry and Black-and-green Poison Frogs and Red-eyed Treefrogs are likely to feature.

-This itinerary is sometimes run in a different order based on lodge availability.
+This itinerary is often run in a different order based on lodge availability.

 Day 1: Arrival in San José.
 The tour begins this evening.
 After arrival in Costa Rica’s capital San José, you will be transferred to an excellent hotel.
 The hotel used is subject to availability, but many options have good chances to find birds right on the grounds.

 Day 2: The Central Valley to Selva Verde.
 Depending on which hotel we are in, we may spend some time shooting birds like Blue-crowned Motmot, Rufous-naped Wren, and Hoffman’s Woodpecker before moving out of the Central Valley and onto the Caribbean slope.
 We’ll have our first taste of shooting at feeders at Cope Arte, a private home/preserve where the recently split Russet-naped Wood-Rail, Long-billed Hermit, Crowned Woodnymph, Crested Oropendola can be regularly seen along with Passerini’s Tanagers and White-necked Jacobins.